RaphaelTurtlePower/objc_ios_guides/Week-4-Homework.md

   - Optional: Create a Notification model class with properties for profilePicUrl, text, iconUrl, timestamp
   - Optional: Implement a functioning tab bar that can be switched between news feed and notifications
   - Optional: Implement a scrollable version of news feed that contains your post from the Week 1 assignment
-- Group project
-  - Create paper or digital wireframes.
-The purpose of the wireframes is to capture the user tasks, not visuals.
-Buttons and gestures should be documented.
-Click [here](http://i.imgur.com/kfWh6Lv.jpg) for an example of some well-documented, low-fidelity wireframes.

 ### Submission instructions